pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.attachment.put ``v1``
 ----------
-Adds an attachment to a property or updates an existing one.
-Overwrites any existing attachment with same name.
-If there is content in the body, it will be added as chunks to the attachment and will replace any existing chunks.
+Adds one ore more attachments to a property.
+Overwrites / updates any existing attachments with same name.
+In order to add an attachment without any data, use the params of this command to specify it.In case there is a content object in the body, and it has no name assigned, its data will be added as chunk to this attachment.In case there is a content object in the body, and it has a name, a new attachment will be created using this name and the data from this content object added as chunk.The same applies to a list of content objects in a content collection.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.attachment.put:v1)